Biust-Code-brewers/dpo-intergration-api/README.md

 # node-server
-A node server for interacting with the calculator api
+This is the node API for interacting with the calculator api to see how it works please see the README.md in this https://github.com/DURIGA-TECH/loan-calculator.git repository